 Responsibility for Damage: The Student is responsible for maintaining a 100% working Computer at all times.
 The Student shall use reasonable care to ensure that the Computer is not damaged.
 Refer to the Standards for Proper Care document for a description of expected care.
 In the event of damage not covered by the warranty, the Student/Parent will be billed the full amount of the cost of repair or replacement.

-Gross Negligence: also reserves the right to charge the Student and Parent the full cost for repair or replacement when damage occurs due to gross negligence.
+Gross Negligence: LALPA also reserves the right to charge the Student and Parent the full cost for repair or replacement when damage occurs due to gross negligence.
 Examples of gross negligence include, for example:

 Leaving equipment unattended and unlocked.
 This includes damage or loss resulting from an unattended and unlocked laptop while at school.
 (See the Standards for Proper Care document for deﬁnitions of “attended,” “unattended,” and “locked.”)